 - Delivery of Government policies including funded entitlements and tax-free childcare

 - Children with Special Educational Needs and Disabilities (SEND)

 - Staff qualifications and pay

 - The financial side of providing childcare such as costs, incomes and fees.

-A short additional survey, which was delivered online and on paper, was conducted to provide robust fee and funding estimates at a local authority level (LA) by aggregating data collected across this and the main survey.
+A short survey, which was delivered online and on paper, was conducted with additional providers to provide robust fee and funding estimates at a local authority level (LA) by aggregating data collected across this and the main survey.

 Download the latest report

 Occupancy and staff ratios